Essential coronavirus info Your safety is our first priority.

-Robert Sollis is Senior Lecturer and acting Course Leader for BA Graphic Design at Camberwell.
+Robert Sollis is a Senior Lecturer on BA Graphic Design at Camberwell College of Arts.

 Sollis co-founded the graphic design studio Europa in 2007.
 Europa design graphic identities, books, signs and exhibitions for institutions such as Wellcome Collection, Tate Modern, Royal College of Art, Somerset House, Victoria & Albert Museum and Greater London Authority, artists such as Ryan Gander, Martin Beck and Alice Channer and architects such as Assemble, DK-CM, East and We Made That.